First days: helping your child settle in

 • coathangers

 You’ve probably already had this talk but it bears having another discussion now that they’re moving away from home.
 Firstly, though, reassure them that the university campus is usually a very safe place.
-At Beds, university accommodation benefits from trained security staff on site 24/7 and fob-and-swipe card entry systems.
+At Beds, university accommodation benefits from trained security staff on site 24/7, CCTV and electronic fob entry systems.

 Some safety precautions you could include in ‘the talk’: